Skip to contents

 The computation of this function can be parallelized thanks to the future package.
 Refer to the parallelization vignette to get more information about how to do so.

 Memoization.
-By default, when loading fundiversity, the functions to compute convex hulls are memoised through the memoise package if it is installed.
-It means that repeated calls to fd_fdiv() with similar arguments won’t be entirely recomputed each time but recovered from memory.
+By default, when loading fundiversity, the functions to compute convex hulls are memoised through the memoise package if it is installed (their results are cached to avoid recomputing the same functional volume twice).
+It means repeated call to fd_fdiv() with the same arguments won’t be recomputed but recovered from cache.
 To deactivate this behavior you can set the option fundiversity.memoise to FALSE by running the following line: options(fundiversity.memoise = FALSE).
-If you use it interactively it will only affect your current session.
+By changing the option, the behavior will automatically change the next time you run the function.
 Add it to your script(s) or .Rprofile file to avoid toggling it each time.
+By changing the option, the behavior will automatically change the next time you run the function.
+Important note: memoisation is only available when the memoise package has been installed and without parallelization, otherwise fundiversity will use unmemoised versions of the functions.

 Functional Dispersion (FDis) - fd_fdis()